OpelexProject/OpelexProject.github.io/_posts/2021-03-08-#5-Interview-with-Jemimah-Connie.md

 - Podcast
 podcastId: 18232568
 ---
+This International Women's Day special episode is an interview Dr. Jemimah Connie Akiror, an electrical engineer working at the Uganda Electricity Generation Company, Kampala.

 {% include podcast.html id=page.podcastId %}

-In this International Women's Day special episode, we interview Dr. Jemimah Connie Akiror, an electrical engineer working at the Uganda Electricity Generation Company, Kampala.
 <!-- more -->
 She shares her diverse experiences in Uganda and Canada, from increasing generation capacity of hydro-generators to managing a broad range of electricity generation assets.
 ### Show Notes